RayWang0328/Colby-Trash-App/README.md

 If CUDA is properly set up, the above should print `True`

+If you receive a `NameError: name '_C' is not defined` error, refer to this [support ticket](https://github.com/IDEA-Research/GroundingDINO/issues/8#issuecomment-1541892708).

 ### 1. Clone Repository onto a folder local machine: Open Terminal on your machine
 ```
 git clone https://github.com/RayWang0328/Colby-Trash-App.git